-195 3 Results and discussion
+183 3 Results and discussion

-3.1 Sea ice loss
+184 3.1 Sea ice loss

-The seasonality of Arctic sea ice extent in CTRL is well represented for all models with a minimum in September and a maximum in February/March (Fig. 3).
-However, sea ice extent is overestimated throughout the year in ECMWF-LR, while it fits well with the 1950s observations with a sea ice extent around 16 and 8 millions km in March and September respectively (e.g. Walsh et al., 2017) in the other models.
+187 188 The seasonality of Arctic sea ice extent in CTRL is well represented for all models with a minimum in September and a maximum in February/March (Fig. 3).
+However, sea ice extent is overestimated throughout the year in ECMWF-LR, while it fits well with the 1950s observations with a sea ice extent around 16 and 8 millions km in March and September respectively (e.g. Onarheim et al., 2018) in the other models.
 The prescribed drastic change in sea ice albedo (PERT) induces a significant reduction in Arctic sea ice extent, peaking in summer (Figs. 3 and 4).
-The sea ice loss in PERT is unrealistic especially in CNRM.
-Furthermore, using the albedo reduction technique underestimates the sea ice loss in winter, and thus impacts the magnitude of the climate responses (Sun et al., 2020).
-Nonetheless, a good consistency in these responses among different techniques to impose sea ice reductions has been observed (Sun et al., 2020).
-Moreover, the albedo reduction technique estimates well the sea ice loss during summer, the season studied here, compared to other techniques (Sun et al., 2020).

 Figure 3.
-Arctic sea ice extent (in 10 km) in CTRL (a) and in PERT (b). (c) and (d) show the decrease in Arctic sea ice extent in PERT compared to CTRL (i.e. CTRL - PERT) in 10 km and in % relative to the CTRL value, respectively.
+Arctic sea ice extent (in 10km) in CTRL (a) and in PERT (b). (c) and (d) show the decrease in Arctic sea ice extent in PERT compared to CTRL (i.e. CTRL - PERT) in 10km and in % relative to the CTRL value, respectively.

-The induced sea ice loss in these experiments depends on the model used although the experimental set up is the same.
-The decrease in summer Arctic sea ice extent in PERT compared to CTRL reaches 30% for the two ECMWF model configurations, and is largely localized in the Barents and Kara Seas and in the eastern Arctic.
+The induced sea ice loss in these experiments depends on the model used even if the same protocol has been applied.
+The decrease in summer Arctic sea ice extent in PERT compared to CTRL reaches 30% for the two ECMWF model configurations, and is largely localized in the eastern Arctic.
 In the CNRM models, it reaches up to 100% and it is associated with a total disappearance of sea ice (Figs. 3d and 4).
-These discrepancies may arise due to a significant difference in mean sea ice state between the models, with a large mean sea ice thickness in the ECMWF configurations (Figs.
+The main reason for these discrepancies is a significant difference in mean sea ice state between the models, with a large mean sea ice thickness (Docquier et al., 2019) and relatively low ocean heat transport in the ECMWF configurations (Roberts et al., 2018; Docquier et al., 2019), which could lead to more sea ice in this model.